 Plus, most engineers can do their work without a hiccup from the comfort of their homes.
 So, there’s not much loss in productivity.
 It’s a win-win!

 Engineers like all other employees, want to know how they can climb the promotional ranks.
 Because promotions usually bring greater pay and possibly more interesting work.

 As we already discussed, these are hugely important factors to retain engineering talent.
 Plus, most engineers by default are goal-driven.
-So, having goals to shoot for are great for morale.
+So, creating office goals to shoot for is great for morale.

 In summary, create a career chart to show engineers what’s involved to get promoted.
-This way, they’ll know if their work is helping them personally in the long run.
+This way, every engineer knows if their work is helping them personally in the long run.

 Important Note: at large companies, a distinct hierarchy exists.
 In smaller companies though, there’s not much room for promotions.
 Because a junior engineer isn’t too far off from the CEO in ranking.
 To illustrate, a promoted junior engineer becomes a senior engineer, and the next level is the CEO.